Red River Rivalry: 1996–2001

 The first Big 12 Conference overtime game, the 1996 meeting featured a John Blake squad under the direction of freshman quarterback Justin Fuente.
 The game ended Oklahoma 30–Texas 27 after a come from behind victory in the final seven minutes.
-Jarrail Jackson returned a punt 51 yards for a touchdown, then Fuente completed a 2-point conversion pass to Stephen Alexander to cut the lead to 24–21.
+Down 24–13, Jarrail Jackson returned a punt 51 yards for a touchdown, then Fuente completed a 2-point conversion pass to Stephen Alexander to cut the lead to just 3.
 The Sooners forced the Longhorns to punt, and drove to the Texas 28.
-Jeremy Alexander kicked a 44-yard field goal to tie the game at 24.
+Jeremy Alexander kicked a 44-yard field goal to tie the game at 24 each.

 In overtime, Texas was forced to settle for a 43-yard Phil Dawson field goal, after losing 1 yard on three plays.
 Lining up at the Texas 25, James Allen broke a ten-yard run, carried for two and three yards, then caught an 8-yard screen pass from Fuente on 3rd and 5 from the 10.
 On the next play, Allen took a pitch from Fuente two yards into the endzone, doing what he was unable to do two years before.

-The 2000 game was marked by rain and 49-degree weather, but it ended up being noted for bringing the most lopsided margin of victory in the history of the match-up (at that time; Oklahoma would top its feat three years later).
+The 2000 game was marked by rain and 49-degree weather, but it ended up being noted for the most lopsided margin of victory in the history of the match-up at that time, though Oklahoma would top its feat just three years later.
 Oklahoma came into the game ranked 10th, with Texas ranked 11th.
 This was the highest combined rankings of the teams since 1984.
-The Sooners got up to a 42-point lead before Texas scored.
-Oklahoma won the game 63–14.
+The Sooners got up to a 42-point lead before Texas scored, finally winning the game 63–14.
 OU also held Texas to minus-7 yards rushing, an all-time regular-season low for the Longhorns.

 Longhorn coach Mack Brown said "It wasn't even a game because we did not play in the first half."
 Sooner coach Bob Stoops said, "This was a total team victory, everybody made plays. ...We had a little bit of everything."
-Stoops improved his record vs the Longhorns to 1 win, 1 loss as a result of the game.
 OU President David Boren cancelled classes the following Monday on account of inclement weather: "It was snowing touchdowns in Dallas."
 Sooner running back Quentin Griffin scored six touchdowns, tying the all-time NCAA record for most rushing touchdowns in a game.
 Oklahoma went on to an undefeated season, and won the 2000 National Championship.